image-bg-spot

 Hawkeye Access co-founder and GroundUp participant Joseph Canning.

-Joseph Canning’s company, Hawkeye Access, was born out of a photography hobby and now it is set to bring significant changes to the farming industry after he participated in the Agtech and Logistic Hub’s GroundUp Program.
+Joseph Canning’s company, Hawkeye Access, was born out of a photography hobby and now it is set to bring significant changes to the farming industry after he participated in the Agtech and Logistic Hub’s and AgriBusiness Connect’s GroundUp Program.

 Mr Canning started Hawkeye Access in 2019, two years after first buying a drone for his photography hobby.
 He noticed farmers also using this technology and identified the need for more support with procurement, usage, and maintenance of this machinery.